Indicia-Team/support_files/Elasticsearch/docs/occurrences.md

   warehouse you are extracting the data from, e.g. BRC1.
 This will be prefixed to document IDs generated in Elasticsearch to ensure that if you pull data from other sources in future the IDs will not clash.

+If security is enabled, uncomment the user and password settings and replace the
+following:

 * {{ Logstash user }} - the user (which must be set up on Elasticsearch) that Logstash will use to authenticate.
 This is not required if security is disabled.
 * {{ Logstash password }} - the password for the Logstash user.
 This is not required if security is disabled.

+If you are using HTTPS with a self-signed certificate, uncomment the cacert setting and replace the following:

+* {{ Certificate file }} - the full path to the CA certificate file created by Elasticsearch and copied to your Logstash server.

 You also need to create a new project in the REST API on the warehouse which has the same configuration as your existing project, but a different ID so that